pdinklag/ordered/README.md

 You can then link against the `ordered` interface library, which will automatically add the include directory to your target.

+### QueryResult

+Queries such as *find*, *predecessor* and *successor* return an instance of the `ordered:QueryResult<Key, Value>` struct.

+First, it contains the flag `exists` telling whether a result was found for the query key at all.
+Casting query results to `bool` will also return the `exists` flag.
+Second, it contains the `key` field that will hold the corresponding key, e.g., the predecessor of the query key.
+Last, the `value` field will hold the value associated to `key`, if any.
+In case you are using sets as opposed to maps, the `value` will be a meaningless dummy that you may ignore.

+If `exists` is `false`, the contents of `key` and `value` are undefined.

 ### B-trees

 This is an implementation of plain old B-trees with no tricks or magic.
 Let *B* be the degree of the nodes in the B-tree.
 The implementation supports insertion and removal operations, as well as minimum, maximum, membership, predecessor and successor queries in base-*B* logarithmic time in the number of contained keys plus node-level scans.